 Record producer, Soul DJ, life long Doctor Who fan and songwriter.

-Much of what he plays on the Mixcloud is definitely rare – that essential ingredient of Northern that often obscures quality especially if its more readily available; but that’s what Northern revolves around.
-On his Mixcloud site he goes exclusive, rare and approaches the obscure close to the quintessence of esoteric!
-And too many boy blue eyed soulers for me.
+Much of what Ian Levine plays on the Mixcloud these days is definitely rare – that essential ingredient of Northern that often obscures quality especially if its more readily available; but that’s what Northern Soul tends to revolve around.
+On his Mixcloud site he goes exclusive, rare and approaches the obscure – close to the quintessence of esoteric – and too many boy blue eyed soulers for me.
 But his credentials are solid enough as a DJ and Soul song writer: I do prefer his TOP FORTY.

 Ian as a kid collected Motown records, all of the UK releases, sequentially.
 His inspiration was a Film that that had a Motown soundtrack and dealt with black oppression and poverty in America in the early sixties.
 A coincidence – when 14 he met Kim Weston on a family trip to the states; on the plane!